 Information about the costs of treatment and treatment options available were also given to patients and made available on the practice website.
+A price list was displayed on the wall in the practice waiting area.

 Health promotion & prevention

 Patients' medical histories which included, where applicable, questions about diet and alcohol intake were updated regularly.
 Appropriate advice was provided by staff to patients based on their medical histories.
 We saw they provided preventive care advice on tooth brushing and oral health instructions as well as fluoride application, and dietary advice.
 Health promotion and preventative advice was available on posters located in the reception area.